Ktothegd/OpenRefinery.AI/README.md

   - Gasless transactions: Users are able to transact and interact with the blockchain without having to incur gas fees
 - **Validation Mechanism:**
   - Consensus Handling: All paraphrases generated require a strict 80% approval rate to be passed, ensuring majority consensus
-  - Approval Ratings: All users are tracked with an approval score to sure quality validation of paraphrases thereby detering bad actors
+  - Approval Ratings: All users are tracked with an approval score to sure quality validation of paraphrases thereby deterring bad actors
   - GemsGemsGems: In-house token reward system to facilitate incentives and ease of payments to Miners & Inspectors

 ## Roadmap